 Love Food Hate Waste Campaign

-Congratulations to winner and recipient of the 'John Turner Trophy', Hatfield College, after achieving a 22% reduction in plate waste weight per person which works out at 0.16kg each!
+Last year the winner and recipient of the 'John Turner Trophy', Hatfield College, after achieving a 22% reduction in plate waste weight per person which works out at 0.16kg each!
 St Cuthbert's Society and Trevelyan College were also commended for their low baselines of plate waste and Collingwood and University College's were commended for their succesful reductions during the competitions.

 If you eat in college, ask for a smaller portion if a serving looks too large.
 There are many servery sections that you can return to rather than overloading your plate first time round, and some colleges allow you to go back for seconds after a specified time.